William Becknell

 William Becknell (1787 or 1788 – April 25, 1856) was an American soldier, politician, and freight operator who is credited by Americans with opening the Santa Fe Trail in 1821.
-He found a trail for part of the route that was wide enough for wagon trains and draft teams, making it easier for trader and emigrants along this route.
-The Santa Fe Trail became an early major transportation route through central North America that connected Franklin, Missouri with Santa Fe, New Mexico, serving both trading and emigrant parties.
-It served as a vital commercial highway from the 1820s until 1880, when the railroad was introduced to Santa Fe.
-Becknell made use of long-established trails made by Native Americans, and Spanish and French colonial explorers and traders for centuries before his trip.
+He found a trail for part of the route that was wide enough for wagon trains and draft teams, making it easier for traders and emigrants along this route to use.
+The Santa Fe Trail became an early major transportation route through central North America that connected Franklin, Missouri with Santa Fe, New Mexico.
+It served both traders and emigrant parties, becoming a vital commercial highway from the 1820s until 1880, when the railroad was introduced to Santa Fe.
+Becknell made use of long-established trails that traders, Native Americans, and Spanish and French colonial explorers made centuries before his trip.

 French colonists in St. Louis had a monopoly on trade with Santa Fe, which was granted by the Spanish crown before the Louisiana Purchase.
 When Mexico achieved independence from Spain in 1821, it opened up trade to its territories; residents of Santa Fe were eager for more trade goods.
 In 1822, Becknell altered his route to Santa Fe in order to find a trail more suitable for wagon trains so that he could enable transport of more trade goods.
 Earlier travelers had ridden on horseback, trailing packhorses.
 By 1825, he assisted a surveyor with the federal government in mapping the trail, so that it could be available for commercial and military use.